onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 The module contains a widget, the Service Point Picker, that allows the selection of the service point.
-The widget is placed in the "SendCloud Shipping" tab of the picking.
+The widget is placed in the "Sendcloud Shipping" tab of the picking.
 The widget is visible in case the following is true:

- - the configuration in the SendCloud panel has the Service Point flag to True (in the SendCloud integration config)
+ - the configuration in the Sendcloud panel has the Service Point flag to True (in the Sendcloud integration config)
  - the Shipping Method selected in the picking is provided by Sendcloud
  - the Shipping Method has field sendcloud_service_point_input == "required"
  - all the criteria (from country, to country, weight) match with the current order